Flite999/Data-structure-visualizer/README.md

-# Visual-LinkedList
+# data-structure-visualizer
-React UI to visualize LinkedList - click and add new nodes, remove, edit
+React UI to visualize data structures - click and add new nodes, remove, edit